 The primary objective of the SCM process is to coordinate the use of software artifacts among the project participants, making sure everyone is working with the same versions of various artifacts (change control), and making sure that nothing gets lost (retention control).

 Our project CTVIAT will have some changes.
 In these times we will use this document to supply integrity.
-This document is also changeable with our project.
-In light of this document, we will see problems, we will fixed it and then afterwards we will change this document to see our new roadway.
+This document is also changeable during our project.
+In light of this document, we will see problems, we will fixed them and we willupdate this document accordingly..

 The scope is the members of group 3, who are going to be working on the CTVIAT project.
 Moreover, SVN will be used during the project in order to make parallel working possible and manage the milestones of the project.